The ORCA measure is a survey

 Formats: Print/PDF, Web, App

 The ORCA Measure is copyright Duke University.
-Pattern Health is the exclusive authorized distributor of the ORCA Measure.

 The ORCA measure was developed by members of the Duke Center for Health Measurement who have expertise in the design and evaluation of measures.
 The research team also included speech language pathologists who have expertise in assessing communication ability in a variety of populations with communication deficits.